 What is the Average Collection Period?

-The average collection period is the normal amount of time that passes before a company collects its accounts receivable (AR).
+The average collection period amount of time that passes before a company collects its accounts receivable (AR).
 In other words, it refers to the time it takes, on average, for the company to receive payments it is owed from clients or customers.
-The average collection period must be calculated by each business so that it can make sure it got enough cash available to take care of all its financial responsibilities.
+The average collection period must be monitored to ensure a company has enough cash available to take care of its near-term financial responsibilities.

 To be clear, the average collection period – as the name indicates – is a calculation of the average number of days between the date a sale is made (on credit) and the date that the buyer submits the payment or the date that the company receives the payment from the buyer.